|Rewards Rating:||3 / 5|

 Average Yearly Rewards Value ($1,325 monthly spend)

-Other Notable Features: Baggage insurance, auto rental insurance, travel assistance, ticket presale for entertainment events, extended warranty, purchase protection, dispute resolution, travel discounts, car purchase discount, Shoprunner membership, instant card number, mobile assistant, split the bill with Venmo or PayPal users and still earn rewards
+Other Notable Features: Baggage insurance, auto rental insurance, travel assistance, ticket presale for entertainment events, extended warranty, purchase protection, trip delay insurance, dispute resolution, travel discounts, car purchase discount, Shoprunner membership, instant card number, mobile assistant, split the bill with Venmo or PayPal users and still earn rewards

-The refreshed American Express Green Card comes with some major changes to its rewards earning scheme, offering 3 points per dollar on travel and transit, 3 points per dollar on dining and 1 point per dollar on all other purchases.
+The American Express Green Card offers 3 points per dollar on travel and transit, 3 points per dollar on dining and 1 point per dollar on all other purchases.

-Notably, the card’s travel bonus category has expanded to include not only airfare booked directly through an airline and rooms booked directly through a hotel, but also tour operators, travel agencies, campsites and more.
+Notably, the card’s travel bonus category includes not only airfare booked directly through an airline and rooms booked directly through a hotel, but also tour operators, travel agencies, campsites and more.
 Additionally, the transit bonus category offers extra rewards on ride-share services like Uber and Lyft, taxis, buses, Metros, subways and even tolls.

 If you travel or eat out regularly, you should earn points quickly thanks to the card’s triple-point bonus categories.
 Keep in mind, though, that the card’s annual fee has increased to $150, so if you don’t spend much on travel, transit or dining, it may be difficult to make up.

 If you spend $2,000 a year on air travel and transit and $3,000 a year on dining, you’ll earn 15,000 Membership Rewards points, worth about $150 in airfare booked through American Express or $90 as a statement credit.
 The Bureau of Transportation Statistics lists the average domestic airline itinerary fare as $364.41, so $2,000 would come to about six round-trip flights.